 You can gain experience with a new technology or software, too.
 Perhaps, connect with a new permanent job.

-Or, with luck, all of the above that you are seeking.
+Or, with luck, all of the above.

-2. Speedier Hiring Process
+2. Enjoy a Speedier Hiring Process

 There is often a sense of urgency when hiring for a temporary position.
 Employers need someone to fill the position quickly.